UCL/tus-rec-challenge/participate.md

 * Fill in the registration <a href="TBA" target="_blank">form</a>.
 [TBA]

 ##  4. Download [dataset](data.html)
+We will send the links of data to you once we receive your registration information.

 * <a href="TBA" target="_blank">Training data</a> [TBA]
 * <a href="TBA" target="_blank">Validation data</a> [TBA]